ArtPetrov/selectel-cloud-storage/README.md

 */
 ```

-But when you're using `Container::files()->find` method, you receive instance of `ArgentCrusade\Selectel\CloudStorage\File` class that implements `JsonSerializable` interface.
+But when you're using `Container::files()->find` method, you receive instance of `ArtPetrov\Selectel\CloudStorage\File` class that implements `JsonSerializable` interface.
 With this object you can perform operations such as renaming, copying and deleting file.

 ```php
 $file = $container->files()->find('/path/to/file.txt');